Geekzz/IndustriellMaskinpark/README.md

 # Övning 17 – Industriellmaskinpark Management System

 ## **Project Overview**
 This project is a Blazor Web App designed to serve as a **Management System** for a fictional industrial machinery park.
 It is targeted toward **support technicians** who will use the system to administer and monitor the machinery.
-The application provides real-time data about the machines, enables machine control, and includes essential statistics.
+The application provides data about the machines, enables machine control, and includes essential statistics.

 ---